 The first step in managing anger is understanding what triggers a child’s outbursts.
 Is getting out the door for school a chronic issue for your child?
 Solutions might include laying out clothes and showering the night before, waking up earlier and using time warnings.
 Some kids respond well to having tasks broken down into steps and posted on the wall.

-The parent or caregiver’s response to outbursts affects the likelihood of the behavior happening again.
+Your response to outbursts affects the likelihood of the behavior happening again.

 Here are some of the key elements taught in parent training: